 If you haven’t installed the Lightdash CLI yet, then follow this guide to installing and setting it up, then come back to these docs once you’re ready!

-Before you get started with the next steps, you might want to check out onto a new branch if you're working with a version controlled project!
+Before you get started with the next steps, you might want to check out onto a new branch.

 To get a model in dbt Lightdash-ready, we need to define all of the columns that we want to explore in Lightdash.
 We’ve made this really easy to do using our CLI tool and the command: